tobykurien/Sparkler/README.md

 Sparkler is currently work-in-progress.
 Here are some notable limitations:

 * Maven build doesn't currently work.
 You need to use Eclipse with Xtend compiler installed.
+* Test environment not supported yet (doesn't delete and re-create the database).
+* Migrations not yet supported.
 * No REPL.
-This could be added later using JRuby, Bean Shell Scripting, or similar.

 License
 ----------